frwololo/warnel-chawpiovs/README.md

 ## Current Status (General)
 ![Warnel Chawpiovs Supported Characters and Scenarios](doc/pictures/characters_and_scenarios.jpg "Warnel Chawpiovs Supported Characters and Scenarios")
-This simulator supports the following cards from the original game (current total 14 heroes, 18 villains):
+This simulator supports the following cards from the original game (current total 20 heroes, 23 villains, as well as associated player cards and encounters):
 * Core box (5 heroes, 3 villains)
 * Captain America (1 Hero)
+* Ms. Marvel (1 Hero)
+* Thor (1 Hero)
+* Black Widow (1 Hero)
+* Hulk (1 Hero)
 * Doctor Strange (1 Hero)
 * The Rise of Red skull ( 2 heroes, 5 villains)
+* The Galaxy's Most Wanted (2 heroes, 5 villains)
 * The Mad Titan's Shadow ( 2 heroes, 5 villains)
 * War Machine (1 Hero)
 * Sinister Motives ( 2 heroes, 5 villains)

-This represents roughly 20% of all official cards at the time of this writing.
+This represents roughly 25% of all official cards at the time of this writing.

 There is no tutorial included, and, although the rules are automatically handled by the engine, it will quickly become confusing if you are not already familar with the original game.